October 15, 2019 Bianca Altomare

 ‘65% of marketers are planning to incorporate influencer marketing as part of their marketing plan within the next 12 months’ (Be one to make this move first!)

-Depending what outcome your brand is aiming to achieve, breaking it down in a measurement sort of manner deciphering if your brand needs a macro versus micro influencer is a good place to start.
-Below we have broken it down into advantages and disadvantages both kinds of influencers obtain.
+Depending on the outcome your brand is aiming to achieve, breaking it down in a measurement sort of manner deciphering if your brand needs a macro versus micro influencer is a good place to start.
+Below we have broken it down into advantages and disadvantages both kinds of influencers obtain

 *Photo sourced from Digimind

-If your brands main goal is to get some spotlight and name recognized, the use of macro will achieve that reach.
-Utilizing micro influencers for authenticity, fostering connections and driving personal conversions.
-Brands that work with micro-influencers focus targeting an audience that are more likely to convert into sales rather than aiming to a larger reach.
+If your brand’s main goal is to get some spotlight and name recognized, the use of macro-influencers will achieve that reach.
+Micro-influencers are more often used for authenticity, fostering connections and driving personal conversions.
+Brands that work with micro-influencers focus on targeting an audience more likely to convert into sales.

 After reviewing over some Instagram statistics, Digimind has found that:

 ‘55% of consumers trust UGC over other forms on marketing, making it a good decision for brands to encourage influencer marketing over direct to consumer’

 Considering marketing tactics are never a one size fits all, be aware that not every strategy will work for every industry.
 Micro influencing may not work as well for some niches as they would for others.
 For example, the fashion industry is a very popular industry where it would require a macro influencer, someone that would give a wide enough outreach to stick out in such a saturated industry.